Tw1nAi/avatars/Whisper/README.md

 # How to use it?

 1. Run server locally or from docker.
 Make sure to set the language in TranscriptionServer initial parameters.
-2. Provide server with audio stream either by running `client.py` script or by streaming audio in float32 array format to the server.
+2. Stream audio in float32 bit depth array of 1024 chunks, 16000 Hz sample rate and 1 channel format to the server.
 3. Use your websocket client to receive transcription from server.

-### Local server
+# Local server

-Just run the `server.py` script in your local python environment, e.g.:
+Just run the `app/run.py` script in your local python environment, e.g.:

 ```
-  python server.py
+  python app/server.py
 ```

-### Server in docker
+# Server in docker

 Docker image is based on Nvidia's official image that supports CUDA.